Neotys-Labs/Ranorex/README.md

 <p align="center"><img src="/screenshots/startstoprecording.png" alt="Start stop recording" /></p>

+* If the application is SSL, make sure the browser used to run the Ranorex script has the NeoLoad Root certificate installed.
+See [NeoLoad documentation](https://www.neotys.com/documents/doc/neoload/latest/en/html/#757.htm) for more details.

 During the execution of the Ranorex test case, if the NeoLoad User Path does not exist, it will be created.
 Otherwise, the existing User Path will be updated.

 ### How to manage transactions
 NeoLoad transactions management can be done by inserting **user code** actions in the Ranorex recording.